MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/automatic-installation-of-winusb.md

 An extended compat ID OS feature descriptor that is required to match the in-box Winusb.inf and load the WinUSB driver module.

 The extended compat ID OS feature descriptor includes a header section followed by one or more function sections depending on whether the device is a composite or non-composite device.
 The header section specifies the length of the entire descriptor, number of function sections, and version number.
-For a non-composite device, the header is followed by one function section associated with the device’s only interface.
+For a non-composite device, the header is followed by one function section associated with the device's only interface.
 The **compatibleID** field of that section must specify "WINUSB" as the field value.
 For a composite device, there are multiple function sections.
 The **compatibleID** field of each function section must specify "WINUSB".

 **Registering a device interface GUID**